hreikin/simple-python-projects/README.md

 - Calculator - A CLI based simple calculator to do basic arithmetic.
 - Dice Rolling - A CLI script to roll one or multiple dice.
-- Notes - A CLI script for taking quick notes.
+- Notes - A couple of CLI scripts for taking quick notes.
 - Pong - A game of Pong using the Kivy GUI framework.
 - Random Number Generator - A CLI script to generate one or multiple random numbers within a user specified range.
 - Random Number Guessing Game - A CLI and GUI (PyQt5) version of a number guessing game.